 Whenever I tell people I’m from Singapore, they always ask me “where’s your accent?”
 I’ve moved so much that I lost my Singlish accent a long time ago, but Singapore will forever be one of my favorite cities to eat and eat and eat.
 I have many fond childhood memories of family trips back to Singapore, where we would feast on all our favorite dishes.
-This recent trip back to Singapore was no different, except this was my first time in Singapore as a vegan.
+This recent trip back was no different, except this was my first time in Singapore as a vegan.

-Vegetarian and Vegan Restaurants in Singapore
+Vegan and Vegetarian Restaurants in Singapore

 No trip to Singapore is complete without a visit to the hawker center for Hainanese chicken rice.
 This is a quintessential Singaporean dish, with roasted and/or steamed chicken, seasoned rice (this is the most important part of the dish, not the chicken), pickled veggies, bok choy, winter melon soup, and condiments: ginger, chili, dark soy sauce.
 The owners of 33 Vegetarian sold chicken rice for many years, and after they went vegetarian, so did their hawker stall.
 33 Vegetarian had the longest line in the entire hawker center, but the line moved quickly.
 The “chicken” was tasty, especially the roasted version made of layers of bean curd, which has a nice, crispy skin.
 The rice was fragrant and oily, and the chili sauce was especially delicious.
 Don’t miss this vegan chicken rice set if you’re in Singapore.
 MUST VISIT.